-How to Apply for the Gateway to College program
+How to Apply for the Gateway to College Program

 5-Step Application Process

-- Complete the “Consent to Release Confidential Information Form” sign it and, if you are under the age of 18, have your parent or guardian sign it as well.
+- Complete the Consent to Release Confidential Information Form, sign it, and, if you are under the age of 18, have your parent or guardian sign it as well.

-- Take the “School District Information Form” to the last school attended, and request that a school representative fill out and sign it.
+- Take the School District Information Form to the last school attended, and request that a school representative fill out and sign it.

-Step 2: Attend an Information Session – Reservations are Required
+Step 2: Attend an Information Session (Reservations are Required)

 Please plan to arrive about 15 minutes early and bring all your application materials to the Information Session.
-These include your application packet, your essays, your transcripts, and your completed “School District Information Form.
+These include your application packet, your essays, your transcripts, and your completed School District Information Form.
 You should also bring a pen and some paper to take notes, and perhaps a list of questions you might have ahead of time.

 At the Information Session, you will:

-- Have a chance to ask questions about the program
+- Have a chance to ask questions about the program.

-- Have your application materials reviewed to make sure you meet all basic eligibility requirements
+- Have your application materials reviewed to make sure you meet all basic eligibility requirements.

 Step 4: Participate in an Individual Interview